valmadrid/KingCountryRealEstatePrices-Mod1Project-/README.md

 A baseline model was created using all features which yielded an R<sup>2</sup> of 0.8728.
 However, 9 features have p-values of greater than 0.05.

-Three techniques were used to select 3 features:
+Three techniques were then used to select 3 features:
 1. Highest correlation coefficient (multicollinearity removed)
 2. Recursive Feature Elimination (Scikit Learn)
 3. Select From Model (Scikit Learn)